mahmoudxyz/bioinformatics-forever/src/cmb/chapter_1.md

 - **STDOUT (1)** – Standard Output (normal output going to terminal, file, etc.)
 - **STDERR (2)** – Standard Error (error messages going to terminal, file, etc.)

-**Example:** Try running `cat` with no arguments—it waits for input from STDIN and echoes it to STDOUT.
+**Example:** Try running `cat` with no arguments, it waits for input from STDIN and echoes it to STDOUT.

 - `Ctrl+D` – Stops the input stream and sends an EOF (End of File) signal to the process.
 - `Ctrl+C` – Sends an INT (Interrupt) signal to the process (i.e., kills the process).

 ### Redirection

-Redirection allows you to change the defaults for stdin, stdout, or stderr—sending them to different devices or files using their file descriptors.
+Redirection allows you to change the defaults for stdin, stdout, or stderr, sending them to different devices or files using their file descriptors.

 #### File Descriptors